logo

 I shook my head disapprovingly and tapped his head a couple of times with the barrel of my gun.
 My gesture did the job and convinced him to talk again.

-Here, he paused for a while, hoping he had told me enough, but I kept looking at him intensely with a grim expression.
+Here, he paused for a while, hoping he told me enough, but I kept looking at him intensely with a grim expression.
 After a quarter of a minute, he realized he had been wrong in his presumption.

 “And why is that?”
 I wanted to know.